Step Into the Work

 The team entered that work ready to support it.

 Students who began the week hesitant grew more confident.
 Relationships formed across language barriers.
 Team members met students where they were, often at eye level, building trust through consistency and care.
-These moments created space for meaningful conversations that extended beyond the field.
+These moments created space for meaningful conversations that carried beyond the field.

 Work That Reflects Care for the Community